 After the blue-feathered bird series, I shifted gears as the next art challenge was black and white, or greyscale in photo editing terms.
 No other hues, not even hints of actual color other than black, white, and the neutral greys in between.
 I did not start out with a particular theme-within-a-theme, but I did end up staying in one major category and did all seven challenge pieces with white colored pencil on black paper.

 I actually had to use two different brands of colored pencil to get this effect, but I had just bought five new white pencils that work great for laying in most of it with a more translucent white.
+(The two brands are Dick Blick and Prismacolor.)
 The really fun part of these pieces was that instead of working to darken in shading, I worked to bring the lights lighter as needed.

-I haven’t actually sealed this yet – I had been toying with the idea of putting a color layer on some of these – but that can be accomplished in a day, so if anyone wants the original, you can message me on Facebook or email me directly (artist at this domain dot com).
-If you want this image but smaller or larger, you can order a print at my Pixels store, while apparel and accessories are at RedBubble – note that all links offsite open in a new tab/window.
+I haven’t actually sealed this yet – I had been toying with the idea of putting a color layer on some of these – but that can be accomplished in a day, so if anyone wants the original, you can purchase through Daily Paintworks.
+If you want this image but smaller or larger, you can order a print at my Pixels store, while apparel and accessories are at RedBubble.